fjorge/pg-server-rules/index.md

     EvaluationResult evaluationResult = new EvaluationResult();

-    // Generate a bot move based on game specific logic
+    // Generate a bot move based on game-specific logic
     // ...

     // Make sure that the generated content is placed inside the pre-filled move